German Public Transport

 Local Trips in Berlin

 While there are some German cities where dogs can travel free of charge, that is not the rule and definitely not the case in Berlin.
-Dedicated dog tickets do not exist in Berlin and a size-based rule applies: if they can fit into a carrier, small dogs (and other pets) may travel free of charge.
-On the contrary, large dogs must be leashed, wear a muzzle, and need a reduced fare ticket.
-However, if you already have a time-based ticket (day, weekly, monthly, or yearly ticket) you may bring larger dogs with you at no extra cost.
-While you may see people with unmuzzled dogs on the S-Bahn or U-Bahn, buses are much stricter and the driver can refuse to let you on unless your dog is wearing a muzzle!
+Dedicated dog tickets do not exist in Berlin and a size-based rule applies: if they are travelling in a carrier, small dogs (and other pets) may travel free of charge.
+On the contrary, dogs not travelling in a carrier must be leashed, wear a muzzle, and need a reduced fare ticket.
+However, if you already have a time-based ticket (day, weekly, monthly, or yearly ticket) you may bring dogs with you at no extra cost.

 Long Distance Travel